About

 My name is Chris, but I write under C.W.
 Howell—you'd be surprised how many Chris Howells there are in the world.
 I have a PhD, but I only go by Dr. Howell when I'm around physicians.

-I have taught at Duke University and Elon University, and I am incoming Clinical Assistant Professor at Washington State University.
+I have taught at Duke University and Elon University, and I am currently a researcher and writer based in Durham.
 I am also the Director of Academic Programs for the C.S.
 Lewis Foundation.

 This website hosts my writing—articles, essays, blog posts, as well as links to stuff published elsewhere.
 Since it is my personal website and is not financially affiliated with the Foundation, Duke, or any other institution, the views here are my own and are not necessarily representative of anyone else.